nPhil01/mct/README.md

 # mct
-A possibility to compare your choropleth maps
+A possibility to compare two choropleth maps.
+No installation required, opening the html in a (up-to-date) webbrowser should suffice.

 ## Relevant branches:
 * reverse_engineered: Contains the slider prototype.